The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 3. Document Test Intentions

-Add comments explaining why a test exists:
+Short comments explaining why a test exists can save time later:

 # This test ensures the API handles null inputs gracefully